fismanda/respiratory-virus-mortality-ontario/README.md

 ## Ethics Statement

 All data used in this study were aggregate-level and publicly available.
-Ethics approval for use of individual-level COVID-19 surveillance data to derive testing-adjusted case counts was previously obtained (University of Toronto Research Ethics Board, Protocol #41690), and aggregated case counts have been made publicly available.

 ## Authors